3 myths and best practices for writing browse abandonment email subject lines that work

 With that in mind, we recommend using subject lines with fewer than 40 characters to make sure the people scanning your emails read the entire subject line.

-Using proper punctuation in your subject lines will help add life and entice your reader to open the email.
+Using proper punctuation in your subject lines will help add life and entice your email subscribers to open the email.
 Question marks, periods, and exclamation points proved to be the most effective punctuation.

 |Punctuation mark||Average open rate|